The Non-Euler Part of a Spoof Odd Perfect Number is Not Almost Perfect: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Professor Bill Banks for responding to his e-mail inquiry regarding their paper on Descartes numbers.
-The author also thanks Professor Pace Nielsen for sharing his thoughts on whether results about odd perfect numbers carry over to the case of spoofs.
-Finally, the author expresses his gratitude to the anonymous referee(s) whose comments and suggestions helped in improving the quality of this paper.
+The author thanks Professor Pace Nielsen for hinting over MathOverflow that most non-computational results on odd perfect numbers carry over to the case of spoofs, and vice-versa.
+(Non-computational results means findins on odd perfect numbers that do not depend on numerical computations involving prime factorizations.)
+The author also thanks the anonymous referee(s) for valuable feedback that helped in improving the style and presentation of the manuscript.